Welcome to All Saints of North America Church!

 Click the button below to access the All Saints Google Calendar to add to your personal Google Calendar:

-Sunday of Meatfare of the Last Judgment
+Sunday of Meatfare of the Last Judgement

 KONTAKION — When You, O God, shall come to earth with glory, all things shall tremble and the river of fire shall flow before Your judgment seat; the books shall be opened and the hidden things disclosed!
 Then deliver me from the unquenchable fire, and make me worthy to stand at Your right hand, Most Righteous Judge!